 - 19.1 DISTRICT CREATED AND AUTHORITY There is hereby created an overlay zoning district, which shall be known as the "Commerce and Community Overlay District" (CCOD).
-The CCOD was created by the Town of Hopkinton on March 10, 2020, under the authority of the provisions of NH RSAs 674:16 and 674:21, Innovative Land Use Controls. - 19.2 PURPOSE AND INTENT The purpose of the Commerce and Community Overlay District is to provide an opportunity for a range of residential housing choices and small-scale neighborhood retail and services in a planned development that incorporates open space. - 19.3 OBJECTIVES The objectives of the Commerce and Community Overlay District are: - (a) To promote the goals and objectives of the Hopkinton Master Plan; - (b) To encourage a variety of housing choices that allows for age-friendly and multigenerational home ownership and rental opportunities that meet the affordability needs of all households that desire to live in Hopkinton while providing neighborhood conveniences, such as retail and services; - (c) To introduce uses that will have positive long-term social and economic impacts; - (d) To augment conventional underlying zoning and land use regulations where the modifications of use, dimensional, density and other requirements are appropriate; - (e) To enable development that will be compatible with the surrounding site environment and neighborhood; and - (f) To ensure that private development will be compatible and coordinated with public investment and improvements. - 19.4 DISTRICT BOUNDARY The property contained in the CCOD is located along Route 127 and Routes 202/9.
-The location and boundaries are hereby established and shown on a map titled "Zoning Map of Town of Hopkinton, New Hampshire". - 19.5 PERMITTED USES All uses permitted in the CCOD shall be those uses permitted in the underlying district as specified in Section 3.6, Use Regulations (Table of Uses).
+The CCOD was created by the Town of Hopkinton on March 10, 2020, and as amended on March 28, 2023, under the authority of the provisions of NH RSAs 674:16 and 674:21, Innovative Land Use Controls. - 19.2 PURPOSE AND INTENT The purpose of the Commerce and Community Overlay District is to provide an opportunity for a range of residential housing choices and small-scale neighborhood retail and services in a planned development that incorporates open space. - 19.3 OBJECTIVES The objectives of the Commerce and Community Overlay District are: - (a) To promote the goals and objectives of the Hopkinton Master Plan. - (b) To encourage a variety of housing choices that allows for age-friendly and multigenerational homeownership and rental opportunities that meet the affordability needs of all households that desire to live in Hopkinton while providing neighborhood conveniences, such as retail and services. - (c) To introduce uses that will have positive long-term social and economic impacts. - (d) To augment conventional underlying zoning and land use regulations where the modifications of use, dimensional, density and other requirements are appropriate. - (e) To enable development that will be compatible with the surrounding site environment and neighborhood; and - (f) To ensure that private development will be compatible and coordinated with public investment and improvements. - 19.4 DISTRICT BOUNDARY The location and boundaries of the Commerce and Community Overlay District are as delineated and shown on a map titled "Zoning Map of Town of Hopkinton, New Hampshire 2022, and as afterward amended."
+The district includes lots identified as follows: - (a) Tax Map 210, Lot 3. - (b) Tax Map 211, Lots 7, 8, 9, and 9.01. - 19.5 PERMITTED USES All uses permitted in the CCOD shall be those uses permitted by right or by special exception in the underlying district as specified in Section 3.6, Use Regulations (Table of Uses).
+The uses shall be permitted singularly or in combination.